 Traditional consumers may not realize there’s a difference between shipping and mailing, and maybe it’s not something they’re dying to know about.
 However, for those in the logistics industry, it’s a topic of interest.
 When searching for a logistics partner, how do you know what their services entail if they use the term “mailing” vs “shipping?”
 Is there even a difference to be noted?
-The short answer: yes.
+The short answer: is yes.
 To learn about the difference between these seemingly identical terms, keep on reading.

 What Is Shipping?

 The term “shipping” was first used in reference to parcels that were transported via ship.
-In the 1300s, when the term became popular, it literally meant transport by ship alone—obviously that’s no longer the case.
+In the 1300s, when the term became popular, it literally meant transport by ship alone—obviously, that’s no longer the case.
 In the 1800s, shipping items began to mean moving goods by other means of transport as well, including railroads and airplanes.
 This stands true today, and trucks and trailers have been thrown into the mix.
 As such, we can understand shipping to mean transporting cargo from one place to another.
 So how is mailing items any different?

 What Is Mailing?

 Mailing is the act of sending a message.
 Logistics experts say there’s no such thing as “mailing a package,” since mailing strictly refers to sending a letter in a standard envelope, which is picked up and delivered by postal services exclusively.
 For example, you wouldn’t mail something using a service like UPS or FedEx, and you wouldn’t ship something commercially using a postal service.